chrlynn26/big_data_class_collection/README.md

 # big_data_class_collection_capstone

-The following repository is a collection of my work for *Big Data - Capstone Project*, offered by the University of California San Diego on Coursera.
+The following repository is a collection of my work for *Big Data: Capstone Project*, offered by the University of California San Diego on Coursera.
 This course is part of the Big Data Specialization, which consisted of the following six courses:

 <br />